 So I highly recommend you check out Rocket Russian!

 P.S.
-Enjoyed this Rocket Russian review?
-Last time I checked they were offering a free trial as well to all who sign up.
-Which means that you can check out the first couple of lessons and see how the program work for you.
+Was this Rocket Languages review useful?
+The last time I checked they were offering a free trial as well to all who sign up.
+This means that you can check out the first couple of lessons and see how the program works for you.
 Click here to sign up for Rocket Russian!

 P.S.
 Do you want to speak Russian so well that you get mistaken for a native speaker?
 My program teaches you to speak Russian in just 30 days with 1 hour per day of practice.
 Get more information about the program here.